toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/FEDGEN HPC Layout.rst

 ===========
 The Login node is the only node directly accessible over the internet.
-Users connect to the login from their personal computers using ssh before accessing other parts of the FEDGEN HPC Cluster.
-Users primarily initiate their jobs from this node
+Users connect to the login from their personal computers using `ssh <../access/Working%20With%20An%20SSH%20Client.rst>`__ before accessing other parts of the FEDGEN HPC Cluster.
+Users initiate their jobs primarily from the login node.

 Compute Nodes
 ===============
 Compute nodes perform the actual computations submitted to the cluster.
-They are often organised groupings called **partitions**.
+They are often organised into groupings called **partitions**.
-A typical compute node has one, two, or four **sockets** on the motherboard, that each can host a processor.
-The processors are made of multiple **cores**, that can be thought of as independent computing units, each core can in some cases be enabled to handle two threads simultaneously.
+A typical compute node has one, two, or four **processor sockets** on the motherboard to host a `Central Processing Unit (CPU) <..https://en.wikipedia.org/wiki/Central_processing_unit>`__.
+Modern Processors are made of multiple Physical **cores**, that can be thought of as independent processing units, some of which can possess a feature to further handle two threads (see `multi-threading <..https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>`__ simultaneously.

 Accelerator Nodes